LiskArchive/lips/proposals/lip-nazar-architecture.md

 Currently, the Lisk Core software is an executable process which can consume only a single core of the available processor.
 It does have additional worker processes within P2P layer (due to multi-process nature of SocketCluster library), but since the master process is tightly coupled with the app script, we cannot consider it to be an independent unit in the application.

-A limitation of single-entity architectures and tightly coupled logic is that a failure in one location can have a fatal impact on the whole system.
+Limitation of single-entity architectures and tightly coupled code logic means failure in one location can have a fatal impact on the whole system.
 For example, consider the following scenarios:

 * If a failure occurred while processing blocks received over the P2P network, the HTTP API layer would also crash.
-* If an error occurred in the websockets master process, the node would also fail to respond over HTTP API layer.
+* If an error occurred in the P2P master process, the node would also fail to respond over HTTP API layer.

 These are just a few use cases, the list goes on.
-In short, due to tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst another component (or more than one component) faces a problem.
+In short, due to tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.

 # Rationale

-When designing the architecture for a distributed and decentralised system, a few points need to considered:
+When designing the architecture for a distributed and decentralised system, a few points needs to be considered:

 * The network cannot be assumed to be reliable, so P2P communication should be fail-safe.
 * There is always latency in the network, so code should expect it and handle properly.
-* We have no control or direct guidance over how most individuals install the node software, so the distribution of software should be as easy to install as possible.
+* We have no control or direct guidance over how most individuals install the software, so the distribution should be easy to install.
-* A corollary of the previous point is that we have no control over the physical resources available on systems that run Lisk Core, so we should aim to build software which can work well with a range of physical resources.
+* A corollary of the previous point is that we have no control over the physical machines that run Lisk Core, so we should aim to build software which can work well with a range of physical resources.
 * All systems are susceptible to unplanned crashes, so this architecture should be resilient in such cases and support fail-over.

-Taking note of the above points, aim for redesigning the architecture of the Lisk Core node software is to achieve the following:
+Taking note of the above points, aim for redesigning the architecture of the Lisk Core is to achieve the following:

 1. Identify components which should stay **functionally isolated** from each other.
-2. Design an architecture such that functionally isolated components can form the basis of a **multi-process application**, in order to utilise the potential of multiple hardware cores of the physical processor if available.
+2. Design an architecture such that functionally isolated components can form the basics of a **multi-process application**, in order to utilise the potential of multiple hardware cores of the physical processor if available.
-3. Design each component in a **resilient way to tackle brittleness** of the distributed processing.
+3. Design each component in a **resilient way to tackle brittleness** of the multi-processing.
 This means that a failure of one component will have minimal impact on other components and that components can recover individually.
 4. Most of the components should **scale elastically** depending upon the available physical resources.
 5. Individual components should be flexible enough to be installed using the **plugin pattern**.
-6. Foundation work to extend scalability of the network, to run different components on **different physical machines** and still operate in a mutually exclusive manner.
+6. Foundation work to extend scalability of the node, to run different components on **different physical machines** and still operate in a mutually exclusive manner.
 7. Provide an **elegant API which can be extended easily** when creating new components for Lisk Core software.
-8. The work performed as part of the redesign should provide a **foundation for the Lisk SDK and DApp creation**, and afford us with insights into how to provide those products to users.
+8. The work performed as part of the redesign should provide a **foundation for the Lisk SDK and DApp creation**, and support us with insights into how to provide those products to users.

 These considerations have led us to the following architecture: